Heineken, Diageo end joint ventures in South Africa, Namibia

-LONDON/BRUSSELS Diageo (DGE.L) and Heineken (HEIN.AS) have agreed to dissolve their joint ventures in South Africa and Namibia, so the British spirits maker and Dutch brewer can pursue their own growth strategies in the countries.
+BRUSSELS, July 28 Dutch brewer Heineken and spirits maker Diageo have agreed to end their 11-year cooperation in South Africa and Namibia in a series of deals to disentangle joint ventures.

-Diageo said on Tuesday it would receive net cash of 2.5 billion rand (127 million pounds) from transactions expected to be completed by the end of the year.
-Heineken said the overall cost to it would be 1.9 billion rand ($151.40 million).
+Diageo said in a statement it would receive net cash of 2.5 billion rand ($198.4 million) from the transactions that were expected to be completed by the end of the year.
+Heineken said the overall cost to it would be 1.9 billion rand.

-Following 11 years of cooperation between the two companies, national distribution and sales networks are in place, along with marketing platforms.
-Diageo said it has become market leader in spirits in South Africa with a 40 percent share and felt it had the necessary scale to go it alone.
+Diageo, whose brands include Johnnie Walker, Smirnoff and Guinness, said it had become market leader in spirits in South Africa with a 40 percent share and felt it had the necessary scale to go it alone.

-"We were feeling it's time to move to the next stage of growth where each of the JV partners can pursue their own commercial agendas independently, Diageo focusing on spirits and (ready-to-drink beverages) and Heineken and (Namibia Breweries Ltd) NBL on beer," Jeff Milliken, who will run Diageo's South Africa business, told reporters.

-Nomura analysts said in a note the collapse of the ventures may suggest that a "total beverage alcohol" approach in Africa, where one company sells various types of alcoholic drinks, does not necessarily work.

 Heineken, the world's third-largest brewer, said it would increase its stake in DHN Drinks, the entity holding the licences for the drinks portfolios, to 75 percent, with Namibia Breweries Ltd (NBL) owning the other 25 percent.